ji227/Jesse-Iriah-s-Lab-Hub/Lab 6/README.md

 ### Concept Description

-The Bird Guessing Game challenges players to estimate quantities shown on a central display within a time limit.
-Each player uses a Raspberry Pi as a personal controller with physical button inputs (increment/decrement) and receives real-time feedback on the device's display.
-The game creates engaging group dynamics through competitive timed rounds while demonstrating distributed system coordination through MQTT messaging.
+The Bird Guessing Game requires users to estimate quantities presented on a central display within a time limit.
+Each player operates a Raspberry Pi as a personal controller with physical button inputs (increment/decrement) and receives real-time feedback on the device’s display.
+The game encourages interactive group participation through competitive timed rounds and illustrates distributed system coordination using MQTT messaging.

 ### Architecture Diagram
 ```mermaid